-The topicality of the range of issues related to health care and EU law was addressed, in October 2009, at a conference held in Nijmegen, the Netherlands.
+The topicality of the range of issues related to health care and EU law was addressed, in October 2009, at a conference held in Nijmegen, The Netherlands.
 The present volume contains inter alia the proceedings of this conference and invited essays.
 This volume follows the publication of The Changing Legal Framework for Services of General Interest in Europe.
-Between Competition and Solidarity (M. Krajewski et al., eds., The Hague, T.M.C.
-Asser Press 2009) and launches a new series: Legal Issues of General Interest.
+Between Competition and Solidarity (Krajewski M et al (eds) (2009) T.M.C.
+Asser Press, The Hague) and launches a new series: Legal Issues of Services of General Interest.
 The aim of the series is to sketch the framework for services of general interest in the EU and to explore the issues raised by developments related to these services.

 The book is compulsory reading for everyone who is engaged in issues relating to health care and EU law.